wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-soap-connector-example.md

          - **allowFieldTruncate** : Whether to truncate strings that exceed the field length (see Common Parameters).
          - **allOrNone** : Whether to rollback changes if an object fails (see Common Parameters).

-         While invoking the API, the above three parameters values come as a user input.
+         While invoking the API, the above three parameter values come as a user input.

          <img src="{{base_path}}/assets/img/integrate/connectors/sf-soap/salesforcesoap-drag-and-drop-create.png" title="Drag and drop create operation" width="80%" alt="Drag and drop create operations"/>